isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 No. Please apply for an [entry approval with MOM](http://www.mom.gov.sg/covid-19/advisory-to-fdws-and-employers).

+#### 20. I did not receive any approval email after completing payment.

+If you do not receive the approval email within a few minutes of completing payment, please check your spam or junk folder for an email from SafeTravelOffice (<SafeTravelOffice@ica.gov.sg>).
+Please also ensure you are checking the mailbox of the contact person of the Sponsoring Organisation.
+This should be the email address which received the OTP during the email verification process of your PCA application.

+If the problem persists, please email <COVID_SafeTravelAppeals@mti.gov.sg> with the following information:
+- PCA application ID;
+- Email of the Sponsoring Organisation’s contact person;
+- Screenshot of your application status or payment invoice;
+- FIN and FIN expiry number of your employee (s);
+- Your phone number for follow-up.

+Please note we will only be able to resend the approval email to the email address of the Sponsoring Organisation's contact person that was keyed in during the application process.
+We will not entertain any request to resend the approval email to a different email address.

+#### 21. The system indicated that I have keyed in an invalid FIN number.

+Please ensure that your employees are holders of one of the following MOM-issued work passes: (i) Employment Pass; (ii) EntrePass; (iii) Personalised Employment Pass; (iv) S Pass; (v) Work Permit; (vi) Training Employment Pass; (vii) Training Work Permit; and (viii) Work Holiday Pass.
+The pass should also be valid for at least 15 days from the date of entry into Singapore.

+For the best user experience, we recommend that you use Google Chrome (version 84 or later) on a desktop or laptop computer to access the PCA application.
+If the error persists, please email <COVID_SafeTravelAppeals@mti.gov.sg> the FIN and FIN expiry dates of the workers you intend to bring in to Singapore under the PCA.

+#### 22. I am unable to complete my application.
+An error message keeps popping up before I can complete the application.

+For the best user experience, we recommend that you use Google Chrome (version 84 or later) on a desktop or laptop computer to access the PCA application.
+If the problem persist please email <COVID_SafeTravelAppeals@mti.gov.sg> a screenshot of the error message with contact details for follow up.

 ### **Pre-Arrival in Singapore**

-#### 20. What documentation does my employee who has been approved to enter Singapore under the PCA need to present to the immigration staff in Singapore before he/she will be allowed entry?
+#### 23. What documentation does my employee who has been approved to enter Singapore under the PCA need to present to the immigration staff in Singapore before he/she will be allowed entry?

 Please ensure that your employee has a copy (digital or hardcopy) of the PCA approval letter, which may be required as proof during immigration clearance at Malaysia's checkpoint.
 The employee must present a valid passport and work pass at the Singapore checkpoint, otherwise he/she will be turned away.

-#### 21. My employee is suddenly unable to enter Singapore on the date indicated in the application, can I amend the application and seek a refund for the COVID-19 PCR test?
+#### 24. My employee is suddenly unable to enter Singapore on the date indicated in the application, can I amend the application and seek a refund for the COVID-19 PCR test?

 No. Please make sure that your employee is able to enter on the date indicated in the application.
 You may not amend a PCA application or seek a refund for the COVID-19 PCR test payment once the PCA application has been approved.
 If your employee is unable to enter Singapore on the date indicated in the application, please note that employers will only be able to apply for a new PCA for their employee to re-enter Singapore 90 days after the date of his/her prior entry.

-#### 22. Can I cancel my PCA application and resubmit a new PCA application if there is a mistake?
+#### 25. Can I cancel my PCA application and resubmit a new PCA application if there is a mistake?

 No. You may not cancel a PCA application or seek a refund for the COVID-19 PCR test payment once the PCA application has been approved.
 Please ensure all information in the PCA application is correct.

 If your employee is unable to enter Singapore on the date indicated in the application, please note that employers will only be able to apply for a new PCA for their employee to re-enter Singapore 90 days after the date of his/her prior entry.

-#### 23. Can I obtain a copy of the COVID-19 PCR test payment receipt?
+#### 26. Can I obtain a copy of the COVID-19 PCR test payment receipt?

 The receipt for the COVID-19 PCR test payment would have been generated and displayed at the point of payment via a pop-out window.
 As per the instructions during the payment process, the pop-out blocker needs to be turned off for this.
 If you have missed this, we regret to inform you that we are unable to generate a new receipt.

-#### 24. I have keyed in the wrong contact details in the electronic Health Declaration Form (eHDC) and would like to update/amend my contact details.
+#### 27. I have keyed in the wrong contact details in the electronic Health Declaration Form (eHDC) and would like to update/amend my contact details.

 If you would like to update your contact details provided in the eHDC, you are required to do both of the following:
 1. Email <COVID_SafeTravelEnquiries@mti.gov.sg> with your employee’s name and FIN, as well as your employee’s updated Singapore mobile number and/or address.
 2. Your employee is also required to update their contact details here (<https://mom.gov.sg/feedbackshn>).

-#### 25. I am unable to input my contact details into the Homer app.
+#### 28. I am unable to input my contact details into the Homer app.

 Please refer to <https://mom.gov.sg/feedbackshn> if you are encountering technical issues with the Homer app.

 ### **SHN Measures**

-#### 26. I am a Singapore Citizen/PR under the Malaysia-issued PCA who wants to return to Singapore on short-term home leave.
+#### 29. I am a Singapore Citizen/PR under the Malaysia-issued PCA who wants to return to Singapore on short-term home leave.
 How do I apply for a SHN waiver?

 Singapore Citizens/PRs under the Malaysia-issued PCA (i.e. holders of PCA MYTravelPass) can apply to take a COVID-19 PCR test upon arrival at Woodlands Checkpoint or Tuas Checkpoint at their own cost, in lieu of Stay-Home Notice (SHN), when returning to Singapore for short-term home leave.
 You may apply for a SHN waiver [here](https://form.gov.sg/#!/5f2140ab27ed400012c8edfc).

-#### 27. Is cohorting allowed for Stay-Home-Notice (SHN)?
+#### 30. Is cohorting allowed for Stay-Home-Notice (SHN)?

 Yes.
 Cohorting is allowed for up to four pax, provided that the employees arrive in Singapore on the same day.

-#### 28. Where can my employees serve their Stay-Home Notice (SHN)?
+#### 31. Where can my employees serve their Stay-Home Notice (SHN)?

 Employees are only allowed to serve their SHN in hotels, serviced apartments, or single-occupancy residences (i.e. if there is only one employee in the entire SHN accommodation).
 However, an exception can be made for employees who are serving their SHN in premises occupied by immediate family members (i.e. parents, siblings, spouse and children), or employees who are cohorting (up to four pax) provided that the employees arrive in Singapore on the same day.
 Employees are prohibited from serving their SHN at a dormitory, hostel or rented room.

-#### 29. May I serve my Stay-Home Notice (SHN) at a family member or relatives’ house?
+#### 32. May I serve my Stay-Home Notice (SHN) at a family member or relatives’ house?

 Your SHN place of residence must fulfil the prevailing SHN advisory and guidelines.
 To curb community spread, you are allowed to serve your SHN only in premises occupied by immediate family members (i.e. parents, siblings, spouse and children).
 You may refer to MOH’s website (<http://www.moh.gov.sg/covid-19>) for the latest updates.

-#### 30. What are the accommodation arrangements for Stay-Home Notice (SHN)?
+#### 33. What are the accommodation arrangements for Stay-Home Notice (SHN)?
 Will the Government be paying for the hotel/accommodation for SHN?
 Is there a list of pre-approved hotels?

 The Singapore Government will not arrange or bear the costs of an employee’s accommodation for the SHN.
 The employer/employee is expected to arrange and bear the costs of the employee’s accommodation for the SHN.